 It takes an average of 29 days to get in to see a primary care doctor in the U.S. — up from 19.5 days in 2014, so people often opt to visit specialists directly, or choose the more costly options of urgent care or ERs.
 Studies show that when you improve access to primary care, employees stop using these more expensive settings for primary care, incur fewer downstream costs and receive a higher quality of care.

-As you’re thinking about your 2017 benefits plan, remember to make great access to primary care part of your healthcare strategy.
+As you’re thinking about your 2018 benefits strategy, remember to make great access to primary care part of your healthcare strategy.
 This can be anything from a benefit design that encourages access to primary care (i.e. through lower co-pays), or a network design that has adequate primary care coverage, or even a dedicated center for your employees.

 To learn more about how your organization can leverage primary care, please visit www.onemedical.com/enterprise.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 The One Medical Group entities and 1Life Healthcare, Inc. make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.